bjt-user/Linux/qemu.md

 Resolving the hostname of the VM does not work.\
 At least not out of the box, maybe there is a way.

+And I can only ssh into the VM from the host machine, not from within the entire network.

 ***